 The first 10 days of August went by before I took him to a show.
 This was Rotherham Championship Show - incorporating the Yorkshire & Humberside Lop Club summer show and the Rare Varieties Club Show (both of which he was entitled to be shown in as well at the main Championship Show).
 I had long been saying that I wanted to be the first person in the UK to win a Best In Show with a Miniature Lop - I never drempt that Sept 11th 1994 would be that day - and that it would just 11 days after standardisation.

 He won Best in Show from over 100 Lops (all breeds) in the YHLC Stock Show.
 He then went on to win the SECOND BIS UK on the same day by winning BIS in the RVCGB Stock Show and he won Best of Breed and Runner up Best Fancy in the Open Championship Show.
 To say it was a day of shocks and huge surprises would be an understatement.

 The FIRST EVER Best In Show Award for a Miniature Lop Rabbit in the UK

 Ruskin's Grace (Gucci's Mother)

-Grace was out of an outcross doe I brought in from a well known stud, local to me who were doing a lot of winning with REW's at that time - Jervis & Donnagain, and it would appear that she slotted in quite well.
+Grace was out of an outcross doe I brought in from a well known stud, local to me at the time, who were doing a lot of winning with REW's - Jervis & Donnagain, and it would appear that she slotted in quite well.